pietervdvn/MapComplete/Docs/Reasonings/2023 in Review.md

 A designer from FixMyCity Berlin had a look to MapComplete as well; they worked out a conceptual framework to design mapcomplete against.
 The calmer, cleaner, gray-based design is thanks to them.

-Furthermore, they gave quite some feedback on various flows, which made the app more consistent and easier to use.
+Furthermore, they gave some feedback on various flows, which made the app more consistent and easier to use.

 ### MapLibre (June)